Biochemical Sciences Sections

 Staff searching for DNA on an exhibit item

-Apart from the routinely received serious and high-volume crimes, officers in the Sections are also involved in specialised investigations such as the interpretation of blood spatter patterns at crime scenes pertaining to homicide or serious assault cases in an effort to reconstruct the case scenario, as well as DNA analyses of submitted exhibits in deception cases in which, for example, dried rabbits' ears being used to disguise as fish maw, a Chinese food delicacy, and cases involving illegal trading or consumption of dog or cat meat.
+Apart from assisting in the routinely received serious and high-volume crimes, officers in the Sections are also involved in specialised investigations such as the analysis of bloodstain patterns at crime scenes pertaining to homicide or serious assault cases in an effort to reconstruct the case scenario, the use of DNA analysis to authenticate submitted food products in some deception cases, for example, dried rabbits’ ears being used to disguise as fish maw, and handling cases involving illegal trading or consumption of dog or cat meat.

 Since 1998, Polymerase Chain Reaction (PCR)-based DNA profiling has been the principal analytical method for the examination of biological evidence.
 The DNA profiling kit routinely used in the Sections allows typing of twenty-six DNA characteristics plus sex determination.
-The Sections have always been striving to enhance the evidential value of biological evidence by maximizing DNA recovery, especially from compromised and challenging casework samples, and through exploring and employing different state-of-the-art processes in DNA analyses that will increase sensitivity, heighten the ability to overcome PCR inhibition, improve data quality and operational efficiency.
+The Sections have always been striving to enhance the evidential value of biological evidence by maximising DNA recovery, especially from compromised and challenging casework samples, and through exploring and employing various state-of-the-art processes in DNA analyses to increase detection sensitivity, heighten the ability to overcome PCR inhibition, improve data quality and operational efficiency.

 Key Instruments